Managing Attendance Issues

 - Monitor and document employee attendance.
 Analyzing attendance to determine whether a true pattern or problem exists, and intervene at the earliest possible opportunity.

 - Consider requiring medical verification.
 If records indicate a pattern of sick leave abuse, consider requiring the employee to provide medical verification of their illness.

 - Be aware of other laws affecting leave use.
-There is a complex web of federal and state laws that impact leave from work, including the Family and Medical Leave Act (FMLA), Washington State Family Leave Act, Americans with Disabilities Act (ADA), Title VII of the Civil Rights Act of 1964, Uniformed Services Employment and Reemployment rights Act (USERRA), and Workers Compensation.
+There is a complex web of federal and state laws that impact leave from work, including the Family and Medical Leave Act (FMLA), Paid Family & Medical Leave, Americans with Disabilities Act (ADA), Title VII of the Civil Rights Act of 1964, Uniformed Services Employment and Reemployment rights Act (USERRA), and Workers Compensation.
 Thoroughly analyze whether employees have specific legal rights before taking any action.